jhmkorndorfer/redux/progress.md

 # update reset - restart
 find ./ -type f \( -name "*.cpp" -o -name "*.hpp" -o -name "*.h" \) \
   -exec sed -i '' -E 's/\b(ioService|ioContext|ctx)\.reset\(/\1.restart(/g' {} \;
 ```
+- Apart from this a lot of other changes were needed...
+Branch created to store the changes.

 - How to run it?